richardkorneisel/intro-to-python/readme.md

 ### List Methods

-Python is very nice.
-It provides us with an extensive library of list methods we can use to traverse and manipulate arrays.
+Python provides us with an extensive library of list methods we can use to traverse and manipulate arrays.

 * The Python [documentation](https://docs.python.org/3/tutorial/datastructures.html) for `List` is a great resource for learning more about these methods
 * Can't go over them all, but chances are if you could do it in JavaScript then you can do it in Python.